input-output-hk/decentralized-software-updates/cardano-ledger-update/README.md

 A `Scenario` contains all the information necessary to reconstruct a trace.
 For instance, in the context of the update mechanism, a scenario might contain:

-- The network stability parameter.
+- the network stability parameter
-- The update proposals.
+- the update proposals
-- The initial stake distribution of voters an endorsers.
+- the initial stake distribution of voters an endorsers
-- The sequence of update actions to be executed.
+- the sequence of update actions to be executed

-Once it is possible to generate random scenarios, we can elaborate scenarios into traces, and therefore property-test properties on traces.
-More specifically, this can be achieved via the module `Trace.PropertyTesting` function:
+Once it is possible to generate random scenarios, we can elaborate scenarios into traces, and therefore test properties on traces.
+More specifically, this can be achieved via the function:

 ```haskell
 forAllTracesShow